Spunge/octothorpe/README.md

 - Fold pattern grid to notes in key / all notes
 - shift + row 0x31 -> move zoom viewport
 - Do smart stuff with the octave indicator, like 6 on/6 off on octave 0, 7on/5off on octave 1, 5on/7off on octave -1
-- Make a toggle to only show notes in key

 Velocity
 - Add a way to change velocity of notes